nanufriev/Macth3BaseMechanic/README.md

 Manages game logic and animations separately, facilitating non-graphical simulations for testing and AI development.

 ### Dynamic Grid Management
 Controls tile spawning, swapping, and matching logic, which can be customized via `GameConfig`, supporting easy customization of gameplay dynamics.
+Tiles can be swapped by simple swipe gestures or clicks, enhancing player interaction and control.

 ### Responsive Design
 Features adaptive camera and UI adjustments to accommodate different screen sizes and resolutions.